-Theoretically, you need to leave the bus after your ticket runs out of time.
-But if according to the schedule the bus was supposed to come to your destination within the validity of your ticket, but is late because of traffic, you can ride with that ticket even after it is void.
-But beware, that some ticket inspector will not be willing to apply that rule (even though it’s stated in the terms).
+Theoretically, you have to leave the bus after your ticket runs out of time.
+But if according to the schedule, the bus was supposed to come to your destination within the validity of your ticket, but is late because of traffic, you can ride with that ticket even after it is void.
+But beware, that some ticket inspectors will not be willing to apply that rule (even though it’s stated in the terms).
 Furthermore, if you use the mobile app to buy the ticket, make sure to capture the screen with the ticket, as it may disappear once the ticket validity is over.

 Bus stop boards

 At some main bus and tram stops, there are electronic boards showing departures from the bus stop.
-If the information is “za XY min”, this is the real time from GPS installed in the bus.
+If the information is “za XY min“, this is the real-time from GPS installed on the bus.
 If it shows the exact time of departure, this is the time according to the schedule, not the real-time info.

 It’s easy and cheap to reach Gdansk airport by public transport.
 You just need a normal ticket, no extra fee is charged.
 Check Getting from Gdansk airport to the city centre by bus, train and taxi for more information.